megc1/portfolio-analyst/README.md

 To run this program, navigate to the command line of your computer and activate your virtual environment.
 Use the command line to navigate to your portfolio-analyst folder and run stock-analysis.py

+## How to use:

+Follow the prompts given to you on the command line and enter the ticker symbols for each stock you would like to include in your portfolio.
+Enter "Done" when finished.
+The program will create a portfolio pdf for you, titled with the following format: Portfolio-AnalysisYYYY-MM-DD.pdf using the date you ran the analysis which you can refer to by navigating to your portfolio-analyst folder.